Skip to main content

 Custom holding constant

-As previously mentioned, a user is considered a "converted" user if the same user completes all the steps in the journey.
+As previously mentioned, a user is considered "converted" if the same user completes all the steps in the journey.
 With custom holding constants, you can modify this behavior.

-For example, consider successful conversion only if it happened in the same browser session.
+For example, suppose you want to consider a conversion successful only if it happened within the same browser session.
 For this purpose, we have introduced the Custom holding constant setting.
 You can pick any property present in all the steps of the journey.
-In the example above, you can set the Custom holding constant to session_id.
-This will ensure that Mitzu measures the conversion rate of users who have converted in the same browser session.
+In the example above, you would set the Custom holding constant to session_id.
+This ensures that Mitzu measures the conversion rate of users who converted within the same browser session.